deltaDNA/unity-sdk/README.md

 * `Assets/DeltaDNA/Editor/iOS/EnableNotificationsPostProcessBuild.cs`
 After the deletion of these two files iOS push notifications will no longer be enabled for the project and the APIs will not be available.
 Please note that when updating the SDK these files will be re-imported back into the project.

-### SmartAds on iOS

-We use [CocoaPods](https://cocoapods.org/) to install our SmartAds library plus the 3rd party ad network libraries via Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) plugin.
-The plugin runs `pod install` when a project is being built to download the dependencies and create the *Unity-iPhone.xcworkspace*. ~~You will need to open the workspace file since Unity doesn't know about this.
-Clicking *Build and Run* is therefore not supported.~~ The latest versions (5.6) will open and build the workspace if it exists so clicking *Build and Run* works fine.

-__The ad networks require a minimum target version of 9.
-If a lower version is used cocoapods will fail and no xcworkspace file will be generated.__

-To select which ad networks should be included in the game select *DeltaDNA* from the Unity menu bar, navigate to *SmartAds -> Select Networks*, which will open a tab with the settings.
-The ad networks can now be selected or deselected, and clicking *Apply* will persist the changes.

-If you make changes to the enabled networks the changes to the `Dependencies.xml` file should be committed to version control.

 ### Unity 4.7 iOS